So you want to make millions of dollars selling online courses and digital products?

 Not just for courses

-Where a lot of beginners get confused is by looking at Kajabi as strictly an LMS platform.
-It’s not, it’s designed to be your go to, one price fits all marketing solution.
-With Kajabi you can create a website, setup a blog for organic search traffic, host courses, podcast, run a membership, create a community and you get email marketing built in to help drive sales.
+When I see criticisms that Kajabi is expensive, I roll my eyes.
+It’s not just a course website.
+You can create a website, setup a blog for organic search traffic, host courses, podcast, run a membership, create a community and you get email marketing built in to help drive sales.

 Pros: